Home

 FOURTH

-Put the tightest control with the highest amount of poka-yokes around the high dollar products.
+Put the tightest control with the strongest poka-yokes around the high dollar products.
 After that, put medium controls and resources towards the mid-level valued products.
 As time goes on more attention can be focused on the non-vital few working your way down the Pareto Diagram.

 FIFTH